All Products

 ECS compute savings plans can be applied only to pay-as-you-go ECS instances.
 ECS compute savings plans can be applied only to a specific instance family in a single region regardless of instance size and operating system.

 General-purpose savings plans can be used more flexibly than ECS compute savings plans, but ECS compute savings plans offer higher discounts and cost savings.
-For more information, see Overview of savings plans.
+For more information, see Overview.

 Which payment options do savings plans support?